cprail1/PMRRM/README.md

 The `Profile` directory contains JMRI profiles.
 Their names start with the computer that normally runs them, e.g. the `Dispatcher` computer or the `AFE` computer.

-The `Archive` directory contains old backups and JMRI profiles from an earlier effort for the AFE RPi.
+The `Archive` directory contains old backups and JMRI profiles from an earlier effort for the AFE and Zion RPi.
+This will eventually be deleted once Zion hard panel is up.